ahmadazakaria/graphiti/mcp_server/README.md

 - `--small-model`: Overrides the `SMALL_MODEL_NAME` environment variable.
 - `--temperature`: Overrides the `LLM_TEMPERATURE` environment variable.
 - `--transport`: Choose the transport method (sse or stdio, default: sse)
-- `--database-type`: Choose database backend (neo4j or falkordb, default: neo4j)
+- `--database-type`: Choose database backend (neo4j, falkordb, or kuzu; default: neo4j)
 - `--group-id`: Set a namespace for the graph (optional).
 If not provided, defaults to "default".
 - `--destroy-graph`: If set, destroys all Graphiti graphs on startup.
 - `--use-custom-entities`: Enable entity extraction using the predefined ENTITY_TYPES